conrado0635/Bowling-Game-Program/Game_Instruction.md

 INSTRUCTIONS
-Scenario
-You work for a software development company that specialises in educational software for high school age students.
-The project is developing a 10pin bowling game prototype that can be used to teach a variety of subjects.
-The source code has been developed and your role is to test this prototype using the provided source code.
-Your course tutor will provide you with code for the back end of the program.
-There is not yet any GUI, and no system for receiving input data from files or a database.
-Once the backend has been tested, these parts will be developed.
-The bowling game source code file shows example usage of the system.
-Activities for this project assessment are:
-•	Create a Test Plan
-•	Design a suite of unit tests
-•	Debug and refactor an application
-•	Create Pythondoc and associated documentation
-•	Use git
-•	Report findings

 Business Rules
 How the program works is largely defined by the business rules developed with the client at the beginning of the project.
 Rules of Play